Strumpshaw Fen RSPB reserve: Insects

 Swallowtail Papilio machaon brittanicus photographed at Strumpshaw Fen.

 Its Fen provides one of the few breeding sites in Great Britain for the swallowtail.
 The subspecies found at Strumpshaw, Papilio machaon brittanicus, is endemic to the Fens of Norfolk and Suffolk in the UK.
 It is slightly smaller and more heavily marked in black than subspecies machaon and gorganus which are widespread throughout mainland Europe.
 It nearly always lays its eggs on milk parsley (Peucedanum palustre) in contrast to its European cousin that will select most umbellifers.
 Swallowtail can be seen from late May to mid-July and often again in mid-August to September.
 It is the largest resident British butterfly at 8 to 10 cm wingspan.

 In early spring and summer the reserve is the habitat of 23 species of dragonfly, including the rare Norfolk hawker which is protected under Schedule 5 of the Wildlife and Countryside Act 1981, and listed in the British Red Data Books on Insects as Category 1 (endangered).

-Another important dragon fly is the scarce chaser (Libellula fulva).
+Another important dragon fly is the scarce chaser (Libellula fulva), and glow-worms can also be seen there.